 It’s a sad fact of male adult life: Many American men start losing their hair by the age of 35, statistics show.

 Going bald can be a blow to the male ego, but rather than pull out their remaining follicles in frustration, more men are turning to hair transplant surgery.
-But with the industry growing rapidly in response to high demand, some transplant specialists say patients can be misled or confused amidst the mass of marketing and a lack of standards in the industry.
-Some patients have been disappointed by the result; according to the International Society of Hair Restoration Surgery (ISHRS), 64% of men having hair transplants were disappointed with their hair density after their procedure.
-Other common complaints include unnatural design of hairline, unnatural angling of hairs, and more visible, unnatural grafts.
-All of these things together determine the naturalness of the result which is the goal of any transplant surgery.
+But with the industry increasing in response to high demand, some transplant specialists say patients can be misled or confused amidst the mass of marketing and a lack of standards in the industry.
+Some patients have been disappointed by the result; according to the International Society of Hair Restoration Surgery (ISHRS), 64% of men having hair transplants were dissatisfied with their hair density after their procedure.
+Other common complaints include the unnatural design of hairline, unnatural angling of hairs, and more visible, synthetic grafts.
+All of these things together determine the naturalness of the result, which is the goal of any transplant surgery.

 A hair transplant can cost between $10,000-$25,000, so specialists emphasize that patients need to educate themselves before taking that leap.

-“Hair restoration or transplant surgery is a highly nuanced and technical specialty,” says
+“Hair restoration or transplant surgery is a highly nuanced and technical specialist,” says

 Dr. Christopher Varona (www.varonahairrestoration.com), a hair restoration specialist and the owner of Varona Hair Restoration in Newport Beach, Calif.
 “Many people aren’t aware of the possible pitfalls.
 A botched procedure can be worse than going bald.”

-“People need to know what questions to ask during consultation and to be wary if it sounds too good to be true.
-There are many factors that go into it, and certain procedures aren’t for everybody.
+“People need to know what questions to ask during the consultation and to be wary if it sounds too good to be true.
+Many factors go into it, and certain procedures aren’t for everybody.
 On the other hand, if you do your homework, you can have a great outcome.”